MarioDanteGetawJr/Senior-Capstone---Password-Manager/README.md

 - Created by Mario Getaw, Jarrett Wilson, and Joshua Moore.
 - The goal for this project was to combine Computer Science and Cybersecurity principles to create something that anyone can use - and we chose to create a password manager in Python

-# How to use our program
+# How To Use Our Program:
 a) **PREREQUISITE** - must be an approved test user because the app is not published.

 1) Download the zip file from the releases page (v4.0.0)